 “He knows what he signed up for,” I returned the gesture as I looked between cameras, smiling away.

-Cameras flashed from both Michaels' and Bashirs' crew as we took to different poses with the twins.
+Camera flashed from both Michael’s and Bashirs crew as we took to different poses with the twins.
 My favorite being when the twins took turns sitting on each of our laps.

-The only photo MJ smiled in was when his father picked him up and tickled him, causing him to erupt in laughter.
+The only photo MJ smiled in was when his father picked him up and tickled him, causing him to erupt in laugher.
 My son is simply weak when it comes to being tickled.

 “Can we get a shot of just the parents?”
 Bashir finally asked.